lovelz5566/learngit/readme.txt

 Git is free software.
-Git has mutable index called stage.
+Git has mutable index called stag.
+Git tracks changes of files.